-All United Nations personnel, Volunteers and contractual workers are expected to uphold the highest standards of professional and personal conduct.
+All United Nations personnel, including Volunteers and contractual workers, are expected to uphold the highest standards of professional and personal conduct.
 They must respect their obligations as set out under the Staff Rules and Regulations, comply with local laws and treat the local population with respect and dignity at all times.

 All UN personnel must observe the following core values:

 - Respect for diversity.